-Even if you feel ok, a TIA is a major warning sign of a stroke.
+Even if you feel OK, a TIA is a major warning sign of a stroke.
 Attending a TIA clinic and follow-up appointments can tell you what caused the TIA.
-You will get treatment and advice to help you reduce your risk of a stroke, and stay fit and well.
+You'll get treatment and advice to help you reduce your risk of a stroke, and stay fit and well.
 So try to give your appointments top priority.

 It can be very worrying to be told that you had a TIA.
 But by attending medical appointments and following any treatment and advice, you have a chance to make a real difference to your future health.